Cloud8/Metablock/Readme.md

   The sparql queries and xslt transformations used so far are rather general, but modelling of bibliographic resources may vary and require modification.

-  All configurations are done in lib/seaview.ttl
+  All configurations are done in turtle (see lib/seaview.ttl)

 ##### RDF Transporter Test